creachadair/miser/README.md

 ## About the Translation

+The file [`MISER.PRG`](MISER.PRG) contains the original 1981 BASIC program from Issue #27 of Cursor Magazine.
-The file [`MISER-PC.BAS`](MISER-PC.BAS) contains the original source of the Miser text adventure, as converted from the Commodore 64 by Rene van Hasselaar.
+The file [`MISER-PC.BAS`](MISER-PC.BAS) contains the source of the 1938 edition of Miser, as converted from the Commodore 64 by Rene van Hasselaar.
-The file [`chipmiser.bas`](chipmiser.bas) is a version of that file, converted for use with Chipmunk BASIC.
+The file [`chipmiser.bas`](chipmiser.bas) is a version of the PC version, converted for use with Chipmunk BASIC.
 The file [`fixdata.py`](fixdata.py) is a Python script that performs some of the dialect conversion steps.